tj/reds/Readme.md

 ## Example

+The first thing you'll want to do is create a `Search` instance, which allows you to pass a `key`, used for namespacing within Redis so that you may have several searches in the same db.

+    var search = reds.createSearch('pets');

  reds acts against arbitrary numeric or string based ids, so you could utilize this library with essentially anything you wish, even combining data stores.
-The following example just uses an array for our "database", containing some strings, which we add to reds by calling `reds.add()` padding the body of text and an id of some kind, in this case the index.
+The following example just uses an array for our "database", containing some strings, which we add to reds by calling `Search#index()` padding the body of text and an id of some kind, in this case the index.

 ```js
 var strs = [];